GERD ICD-10 Code K21.9 Billing Guide for Healthcare Providers

 99417Prolonged service with office visitAdd-on code for extended time

-Common Reasons for Denials When Billing 99204
+Common Denial Reasons for 99204 Billing Errors

 Incomplete Documentation: